Murrieta Custom Dentures

 What is the difference between full and partial dentures?

 Full dentures replace every tooth on an arch.
 Partials fill gaps where healthy natural teeth remain, clasping to those teeth for retention and stability.
-Whether you need a full or partial depends on how many teeth survive and whether they’re strong enough to anchor a partial.
+Which you need depends on how many teeth survive and whether they’re strong enough to anchor a partial.
 Sometimes a few failing teeth are better extracted to allow a stable full denture rather than clinging to anchors that will break within a year.

 Can I get dentures if I have gum disease?